TCLee-tech/Dockerfile/README.md

 # Dockerfile for python 3.13 on Debian/Ubuntu bookworm-slim
 *▶️ for running Streamlit OpenAI FastAPI*
 *▶️ please modify codes if you are using Dockerfile for other applications*
 #### The Dockerfile is annotated for easy reading.
-Highlights on best practices incorporated below:
+Best practices incorporated, highlighted 👇

 ## Features:
 - container for application serving end-users